-A one-time reciprocity fee is charged to arriving Australians (US$117), Canadians (US$132) and Mexicans (US$23), valid for the life of the passport.
+A one-time reciprocity fee is charged to arriving Australians (US$117), valid for the life of the passport.
 A Chilean departure tax for international flights is included in airfares.

-Most long-distance flights to Chile arrive at Santiago, landing at Aeropuerto Internacional Arturo Merino Benítez in the suburb of Pudahuel.
-Flights from neighboring countries may reach regional airports such as Arica, Iquique and Punta Arenas.
+Long-distance flights to Chile arrive at Santiago, landing at Aeropuerto Internacional Arturo Merino Benítez in the suburb of Pudahuel.

 Most intercontinental airlines traveling to Chile also offer round-the-world (RTW) tickets in conjunction with the airlines they have alliances with.
-Other companies, such as Airtreks, offer more flexible, customized RTW tickets that don't tie you into airline affiliates.
-Similar 'Circle Pacific' fares allow you to take excursions between Australasia and Chile, often with a stop at Easter Island.
+Companies such as Airtreks offer more flexible, customized RTW tickets that don't tie you into airline affiliates.
+Similar 'Circle Pacific' fares allow you to take excursions between Australasia and Chile, often with a stop at Easter Island (Rapa Nui).
 Check the fine print for restrictions.
 Agencies selling RTW tickets include Flight Centre (www.flightcentre.com) and STA (www.statravel.com).

-There are reasonable Lan flights from Santiago to Mendoza (round-trip US$210, twice daily) and to Córdoba (round-trip US$250, twice daily).
+There are reasonable flights from Santiago to Mendoza (round-trip US$180, twice daily) and to Córdoba (round-trip US$250, twice daily).

-Lan and Taca have numerous daily flights from Lima, Peru, to Santiago for about US$550 (round-trip), and many discount fares pop up on this route.
-From Lima, Lan also goes direct to Easter Island.
-Lan also flies from Lima to the southern city of Tacna, only 50km from the Chilean border city of Arica (round-trip US$300).
-Lan flies daily from Santiago to La Paz, Bolivia (round-trip US$400), with a stop in northern Chile.
+There are numerous daily flights from Lima, Peru, to Santiago for about US$260 (round-trip); many discount fares pop up on this route.
+From Lima, LATAM goes directly to Easter Island.
+LATAM also flies from Lima to the southern city of Tacna, only 50km from the Chilean border city of Arica (round-trip US$161).
+There are daily flights from Santiago to La Paz, Bolivia (round-trip US$228), with a stop in northern Chile.

-Taca and Avianca link Santiago daily with Bogotá, Colombia (round-trip US$750), sometimes with another South American stop.
-Lan flies to Montevideo, the Uruguayan capital (round-trip US$450).
-Gol and TAM fly to Brazilian and Paraguayan destinations.
+Avianca links Santiago daily with Bogotá, Colombia (round-trip US$500), sometimes with another South American stop.
+LATAM flies to Montevideo, the Uruguayan capital (round-trip US$300).
+Gol and LATAM fly to Brazilian and Paraguayan destinations.